pry/pry/README.markdown

 session after just one line of input.
 It takes the same parameters as `Pry.repl()`
-* Likewise `Pry.re()` only performs the Read-Eval section of the REPL, it returns the result of the evaluation.
+* Likewise `Pry.re()` only performs the Read-Eval section of the REPL, it returns the result of the evaluation or an Exception object in case of error.
 It also takes the same parameters as `Pry.repl()`
-* Similarly `Pry.r()` only performs the Read section of the REPL, only returning the Ruby expression (as a string) or an Exception object in case of error.
+* Similarly `Pry.r()` only performs the Read section of the REPL, only returning the Ruby expression (as a string).
 It takes the same parameters as all the others.

 Pry supports a few commands inside the session itself: